Sabya2015/MyLoggingDoc/README.md

-#### Include internal TR Enterprise Logging and third-party libraries in the application build (Example - step 2)
+#### Include internal TR Enterprise Logging and third-party libraries in the application build

 ### *Dependencies (Gradle Format)*